tanaikech/taking-advantage-of-google-apps-script/README.md

 - [GetEditType](https://github.com/tanaikech/GetEditType) : GetEditType is a GAS library for retrieving the edit types of the OnEdit event trigger of Spreadsheet using Google Apps Script (GAS).
 - [UnzipGs](https://github.com/tanaikech/UnzipGs) : This is a GAS library for unzipping a Zip file protected by a password using Google Apps Script.
 - [GmailToList](https://github.com/tanaikech/GmailToList) : This is a library for exporting all messages of Gmail as a list using Google Apps Script (GAS).
+- [EncodeApp](https://github.com/tanaikech/EncodeApp) : EncodeApp is a GAS library for retrieving the encoding set (charset) and doing URL encode with the specific encoding set using Google Apps Script (GAS).

 <br>